 Tech Support and Online Payments

 Tech support has been around since computers were first invented.
 Chances are a majority of those who work in almost any field nowadays will need the help of tech support somewhere down the road.
 As tech support business multiply due to demand the need to be able to process payments online is also increasing.
 Obtaining a merchant account online credit card processing may seem easy at first until the business research their options.
-This is where they find out that tech support is considered high-risk and things get complicated.
+This is where they find out that tech support is considered high risk and things get complicated.

 Tech support help and payment processing is commonly facilitated online.
 This means that the actual customer and the physical credit card is never seen by the merchant.
 These types of payments are what is known as “card-not-present” (CNP) transactions.
 In the industry of IT, CNP transactions make up 100% of the payments.
 This form of purchasing comes with benefits such as easier ways to pay as well as drawbacks such as fraudulency.

 Monetary Risks Banks Assume in Tech Support

 When a tech support company is attempting to manage a merchant account, there are monetary risks that the bank takes into account.
 As the tech support industry expands, the opportunity for fraudulent payment data and networks also grow.

 Scams and fraud